MiloszKrajewski/fable-pixi/README.md

-# fable-bootstrap-virtualdom
+# fable-pixi
-Scaffolding for project with Fable, Bootstrap and VirtualDom.
+Scaffolding for project with Fable, Bootstrap and Pixi.

 Includes:
 * Fable